Ansible find Module with Practical Examples

 • age_stamp: Time attribute to compare (mtime, atime, time).

-• recurse: Whether to search directories recursively (default: true).
+• recurse: Search directories recursively (default: true).

-• hidden: Whether to include hidden files (default: false).
+• hidden: Include hidden files (default: false).

-• follow: Whether to follow symbolic links (default: false).
+• follow: Follow symbolic links (default: false).

 • contains: List of strings the file content should contain.